 What is salvation?
 It is none other than God saving man out of himself into Himself.
 Salvation has two facets: a cutting off and a uniting with.
 What is cut off is self; the uniting is with God.

 What is self? …were we to say self is self-will we would not be too far from the mark… [because] man’s essence is in his volition…

 Salvation, then, is to deliver man from his created, natural, animal, fleshly, and self-emanating will…

 The gospel is to facilitate the union of our will with God.
 Anything short of this is failure of the mission.
 God aims his arrow of salvation not so much at our emotion or our mind, but at our will, for once the latter is saved, the rest are included.

 [For] …God intends to destroy the life of the soul but not its function, so upon being joined with the Lord in life, He launches forth to renew our soul with its various parts in order that our soul may be one with our new life and consequently one with His will.

-In the face of such a challenging, time-consuming, and (on our parts) painful prospect as the transformation of our self-absorbed wills into ones totally given over to the pursuit of God’s will, we might find ourselves wondering if it wouldn’t have been better for us, instead of being endowed with the capacity to choose, to have been pre-programmed for obedience by God.
-Surely, this would have been much easier on everyone involved; and yet, if God hadn’t designed us in this way, we wouldn’t have been created in His image and would therefore not be eligible to be adopted as His children.
-For us to be like God, then, we would have to be free to choose to act in ways that He would; ways such as…
+In the face of such a challenging, time-consuming, and (on our parts) painful prospect as the transformation of our self-absorbed wills into ones totally given over to the pursuit of God’s will, we might find ourselves wondering if it wouldn’t have been better for us, rather than being endowed with the capacity to choose, to have been pre-programmed for obedience by God.
+Surely, this would have been much easier on everyone involved.
+And yet, if God hadn’t designed us in this way, we wouldn’t have been made in His image and therefore not been eligible for adoption as His children.
+For us to be like God, it was essential that we be free to choose to act in ways that He would–such as…

 - Choosing to do what’s right, rather than what’s expedient;